 Golden Gate Bridge

 Golden Gate Park: This is a huge park right in the city where you can picnic, bike, lay out and read, or toss around a Frisbee.
-You can also take a bus all the way to the end of the park, where you can see the ocean.
+The park includes a Japanese tea garden and the California Academy of Sciences.
+I highly recommend spending a day at the de Young Museum.
+They have a nice cafe, where you can grab lunch, and a tower where you can get a panoramic view of the city.

 Ocean Beach: The water is usually pretty freezing here, but you can dip your toes in or just watch the waves crash up against the shore.
 Be sure to visit the Cliff House for dinner with an amazing view.